Fall Bugs Invading Your Home? Learn How to Control Them

 How long do overwintering bugs stay in my house?

 Overwintering insects typically remain inactive until spring when warming temperatures trigger them to become active again.
-This means they could be in your walls or attic from October through April.
+This means they could be in your walls from October through April.
 Proper exclusion prevents this long-term occupation.

 What should I do if I find a wasp or yellow jacket nest near my home in fall?